 Like Decembrele, Kenny also advises that people search their own networks to find ways low-cost ways of getting professional headshots.

 "Headshots can definitely be expensive starting out, and in the beginning of one's career journey professional headshots may not be necessary or expected.
 However, there are some good workarounds for someone that needs a headshot but lacks the financial resources to hire a photographer," he says.
-"Many college campus career centers or job fairs may offer headshot services for free.
-For example, this year, SHRM offered conference attendees the opportunity to sign up for free headshots at the 2017 Talent Management Conference."
+"Many university campus career centres or job fairs may offer headshot services for free."

 If you work at a company with a human resources department, ask if they have any equipment or know of any resources to help you get one.
 If all else fails, or if you can foot the bill, call around to local photographers and studios and make an inquiry.
 You could also go on sites like Yelp to find local pros.

 For example, I went on Thumbtack to see what the job might cost.
 The site has an option to select Portrait Photography, after which I was directed to select Professional Headshots (versus newborn and graduation portraits, for example).

 Headshots are generally not needed for CVs in the U.K. ("depending on the line of work and position desired").
 Plus, adding one could work against some professionals.

 "It is a good practice for employers to refrain from looking at pictures of candidates during the initial hiring process.
 That protects both the organisation and the employee from potential discrimination claims," Kenny explains.